03

 My friends teased me about the wedding and wedding night .

-"Aditya doesn't seem someone innocent though" Puja, grinned.
+"Aditya doesn't seem innocent though" Puja, grinned.

 Rich.
 Not just by money, but by heart .
 By actions.
 By power.